coff33ninja/AI-Chat-App/README.md

 # AI Chat App

-A desktop application for interacting with various AI models, featuring text-to-speech, speech-to-text, and multi-session support.
+A sophisticated chat application that leverages AI models through Ollama integration, featuring a modern PyQt6 interface with support for text-to-speech and speech-to-text capabilities.

 ## 🚧 Work in Progress